sagark101/omicron_models/README.md

 	* sabdab_20211201_processed.csv
 	* sabdab_20211201_summary_file.csv
 	* SARS-CoV-2Spike-AntibodyComplexes_12-01-2021_2.csv
+* Antibody PDB files can be downloaded directly from the Protein Data Bank (https://www.rcsb.org/)
+	* Some ligands cause loading errors in Rosetta.
+This can be prevented by deleting all non-ATOM linse from the PDB file.
 * Example commands
 	* `csv="trimmed_pdb_structures/pdb_complexes.csv"`
 	* `outpath="trimmed_pdb_structures"`
 	* `inpdb="6xc4.pdb"`
 	* `python tabulate_res_interactions.py -p $inpdb -c $csv -o $outpath`
+* Output:
+	* A trimmed PDB file for each complex in the input PDB (a trimeric spike with three antibodies will produce three trimmed outputs)
+	* A table summarizing the complexes (their source chain IDs and sets of antigen residues contacted)
+	* If there are insertions/deletions in the PDB, they will be reported in an insertions.txt file for each complex
+* Approximate runtime: 5 minutes
 * In cases where automatic trimming script failed, manual trimming was performed by referencing SAbDab tables where available to identify relevant chains for each complex, then deleting extraneous residues and renaming chains in PyMOL.

 ### Performing baseline energetic minimization (Relax)